dgparent/Second-Brain-Foundation/docs/05-research/market-research/reddit-post-workshop.md

 **Edit:** Wow, didn't expect this much engagement!
 Reading every comment.
 A few FAQs:

-- **Q: Why not just a plugin?** A: Great question.
+- **Q: Why not just a module?** A: Great question.
 Honestly debating this.
-Standalone app gives more control over AI integration, but plugin has faster adoption.
+Standalone app gives more control over AI integration, but module has faster adoption.
 Open to pivoting based on feedback.

 - **Q: Pricing?** A: Thinking $99-$149 one-time or $7-10/month.
 But validation first, pricing later.